Haserr/Manipulation-Data-with-Pandas/README.md

-This is a program that I made this years that implements some basic PANDAS functions to manupulate data.
+This is a program that I made this year that implements some basic PANDAS functions to manupulate data.

 This program reads in a .CSV file which is linked to my drive.
 It then has 2 functions that use the dataset.